 1. You overshare your number

-Basically, we live in an age where computers are so smart and fast they can crawl the web and look at billions of data points instantly.
-In a blink they can look at everything you Like, pin or tweet.
+We live in an age where computers are so smart and fast they can crawl the web and look at billions of data points instantly.
+In a blink they can look at everything you like, post, or tweet.
 They can mine census data and other public records, such as how much you paid for your house and whether or not it was ever foreclosed upon.
-Just search for yourself on Pipl.com—you’ll be amazed at the number of companies that claim to have information about your family, income, phone number and much, much more.
+Just search for yourself on PeekYou – you’ll be amazed at the number of companies that claim to have information about your family, income, phone number and much, much more.
+(Check out our guide to removing yourself from people search services.)

 Again, the more information you share online, the easier it’s going to be for someone to get your mobile number.